StefanieStoppel/brain2boid/README.md

-(C) Copyright 2015-2016 - Stefanie Stoppel
     Brain2Boid - an experimental neurofeedback system that works with the Muse(TM) headband.
     Copyright (C) 2016  Stefanie Stoppel

     This program is free software: you can redistribute it and/or modify